 Entry Level Associates

-Fisher Phillips visits a number of law schools to interview and recruit third-year law students for entry-level associate positions in our Columbia, Irvine, Los Angeles, and San Diego offices as our staffing needs dictate.
+Fisher Phillips visits a number of law schools to interview and recruit third-year law students for entry-level associate positions in our Columbia, Irvine, Los Angeles, San Diego, and San Francisco offices as our staffing needs dictate.
 We do not accept applications for entry-level positions for any of our other offices.

 What characteristics does Fisher Phillips look for in a law student?